flatpak/flatpak/subprojects/README.md

 This is a "copylib" like libglnx.

-To compare with upstream or merge from upstream, the procedure is similar to libglnx (see above).
+To update the version Flatpak gets compiled with, edit variant-schema-compiler.wrap.